 It wasn’t much of a detour — about a mile in total — but I thoroughly enjoyed it as the single-track road wound around the back of Creag an Fhraoich (‘heather crag’) and then converged on the new alignment after passing along an opposite bank of Loch an Thull.

-All too soon, it ended and I was back on the A-road, taking note of more old road sections that were too overgrown or dead ends.
+All too soon, it ended and I was back on the A-road, taking note of more old road alignments that were too overgrown to use or dead ends.

 After a second low summit at 43 m, the road dropped down to Rhiconich (An Ruigh Còinnich, ‘the mossy slope’), at the head of Loch Inchard (Loch Innse Àird, ‘loch of the high meadow’).

 Rhiconich is a tiny hamlet dominated by the Rhiconich Hotel, although it also possesses a police station.
 The latter is manned by one constable who polices an area of 900 square miles.
-Bizarrely, it is the police station that is marked as the hotel on older maps, having been established as the Stafford Arms Inn (of course) by the Duke of Sutherland in the 1850s but having long since passed out of that use.
+Bizarrely, it is the police station that is marked as the hotel on older maps, having been originally established as the Stafford Arms Inn (of course) by the Duke of Sutherland in the 1850s but having long since passed out of that use.